YouTransactor-SAS/miniPOS-SampleApp/README.md

 This repository provides a step by step documentation for YouTransactor's miniPOS SDK, that enables you to integrate our proprietary card terminal(s) to accept credit and debit card payments (incl.
 VISA, MasterCard, American Express and more).

-The relation between the MODEM and the secure Processor(SVPP) is a Master-Slave relation, so the MODEM  drives the SVPP  by calling diffrent available commands via SPI interface.
+The miniPOS is a standolone POS solution which has the connectivity capability via WI-FI and 4G/2G.
+The Payment application runs on the terminal it self.
+The device integrates 3 processors : Modem processor, Secure processor (SVPP) and WI-FI processor.
+The modem processor is the applicatif processor and the mobile connectivity provider.
+The Secure processor manages the communication with the card and the secure operations.
+The WI-FI processor provides the WI-FI connectivity.

+We give our clients the possibility to develop their payment applicationon the modem, however we provide binaries of the two firmwares WI-FI and secure processor (SVPP).
+Since the relation between Modem and the two others processor is a Master-Slave relation.
+So, The MODEM drives this two processors.
-The main function of the SDK is to send RPC commands to the SVPP  in order to drive it.
+The main function of the SDK is to send RPC commands to the SVPP and the WI-FI in order to drive them.
 The SDK provides also a payment, update and log APIs.

-The SDK contains several modules:  [RPC](unionsvpp__com__transaction__param__u.html#aafeab31fffc9333316ce63d1f10d898a.html), [Payment](payment_8c.html), MDM, Network, Log.
+The SDK contains several modules:  RPC, Payment, MDM, Network.

-- The RPC module use an SPI interface to send/receive, RPC command/response from secure processor.
+The RPC module use an SPI interface to send/receive, RPC command/response from secure processor.
 It provides an implementation of all RPC Commands you will see next how to use that in your application.

+The Network module implement the data exchnage usin mobile data and the WI-FI.
+The application can use it to call webservices.
+An example is provided next.

-- The MDM module is an implementation of all YouTransactor's TMS services.
+The MDM module is an implementation of all YouTransactor's TMS services.
 The TMS server is mainly used to manage the version of firmware and ICC / NFC configurations of card terminal.
-So the SDK allows you to transparently update of the card terminal using our TMS.
+So the SDK allows you to transparently update of the terminal using our TMS.
 This module is useless if you decide to use another TMS not the YouTransactor one.

-- The payment module implements the transaction processing for contact and contactless.
-For every payment, a [UCubePaymentRequest](struct_u_cube_payment_request__t.html) instance should be provided as input to configure the current payment and durring the transaction a callback is returned for every step.
-At the end of transaction a [PaymentContext](struct_u_cube_payment_context__t.html)  instance is returned which contains all necessary data to save the transaction.
+The payment module implements the EMV transaction processing for contact and contactless.
+The SDK takes in input a UCubePaymentRequest structure.
+Is is used to configure the current payment and durring the transaction a callback is returned for every step.
+At the end of transaction a PaymentContext  structure is returned which contains all necessary data to save the transaction.
 An example of Payment call is provided next.
-- The SDK provide an ILogger interface and a default implementation to manage logs.
- Your application has the choice between using the default implementation which print the logs in a file that can be sent to our TMS server or you can use your own implementation of ILogger.

-All this functions are resumed in one Class which is  [UCubeAPI](ucube__api_8h.html).
-This class provides public static methods that your application can use to setup ConnexionManager, setup Logger, do a payment, do an update using Our TMS...
+All this functions are resumed in one Class which is UCubeAPI.

 The SDK do not save any transaction or update data.

-For more information about [YouTransactor](https://www.youtransactor.com/) developer products, please refer to our website.
+For more information about [YouTransactor](https://www.youtransactor.com/) products, please refer to our website.
 Visit [youtransactor.com](https://www.youtransactor.com/)!

-# I. General overview
+## I. General overview

 ### Introduction:
 YouTransactor miniPOS card terminals is a uCube Touch terminal.
 It is a lightweight and compact payment dongle.